harvesthill/reddit-wiki-archive/steroids/compounds/trestolone.md

 * [Review](https://www.reddit.com/r/steroids/comments/fxrzrb/daily_ask_anything_20200409/fmyx6iv) “Like a cross between Tren and Deca—without any of the negative sides.
 Far stronger than both combined: ‘*Test on test*’ or ‘*Super-test*.’”

 * [Review](https://www.reddit.com/r/steroids/comments/k5wrhv/daily_ask_anything_20201203/gei70ff) “Every single stage has been absolutely incredible as far as pushing more weight and building muscle even in a deficit.
 It's amazing.”

-* [Review](https://www.reddit.com/r/steroids/comments/k5wrhv/daily_ask_anything_20201203/gehnye7) from Doc (u/MrGilmoresProperty), a medical doctor and surgeon: “Test and Trest are the ideal synergistic combo.
-The duo can be used in *cutting* as well as lean bulking, which I found to be as simple as adjusting macros accordingly.
-The key here is that I’ve never looked swollen; rather always hard and lean.
-I took my weight down from 249–228 on a cut with Trest and it was almost effortless.
-Now I'm on the bulking side back up to 240, looking at 255-260 as a goal.
-Still lean.
-Zero sides.
-Zero appetite suppression.
-Zero dick issues.
-Possibly 12.5 Aromasin every third day or so *p.r.n.* (*pro re nata, aka* “as needed”). **Physique pic**: [1mo MENT at 100mg/day](https://imgur.com/a/bsmgWx1).
-“Mid cut, sitting at 235lb.
-Vascularity got better as I closed in on 228lb.”

 ## 5. References